FOyelude/Analysis-of-Power-Outage-over-the-Last-10-Years/README.md

 Across many regions, weather overwhelmingly dominates — especially in **SERC**, where nearly **30%** (see fig 3) of all outages stem from storms, heatwaves, and natural disasters. **TRE** and **WECC** follow closely, showing clear signs of climate vulnerability and aging infrastructure.

-However, the emerging threat is physical security. **WECC alone accounts for 50% of all vandalism and physical attack incidents** (see fig 4), making it the epicenter of intentional grid disruption.
-This trend highlights a growing national security challenge that requires immediate attention.
+The other emerging threat is physical security. **WECC alone accounts for 50% of all vandalism and physical attack incidents** (see fig 4), making it the epicenter of intentional grid disruption and lack of effective security personnel if any.
+Bad Weather might not be so easy to control, but vandalism can certainly be disrupted.

 Beyond these two major factors, **human error** has also sharply increased.
 Since 2018, outages caused by human mistakes have risen by **108%** (see fig 5) — signaling operational weaknesses, training gaps, or understaffing within utility teams.